 The Park is ideally situated for visits to the massive expanses of sister park, Tsavo East whilst the verdant Taita Hills and the volcanic eruptions of the Chyulu Hills are close by.
 World-renowned Amboseli National Park is also within easy reach.

-Finch Hattons - Tsavo West • Exclusive Tented Camp • Kenya Hotels, Safari Lodges & Tented Camps
+Ngulia Safari Lodge - Tsavo West • National Park Lodge • Kenya Hotels, Safari Lodges & Tented Camps

 Place your Kenya Safari Hotel Booking Here!